 My dad passed away before the sun came up in his nursing home bed all alone.
 I’m sure that’s how he wanted it.

-But I soon found out he wasn’t gone.
+But he wasn’t gone.

 In the weeks that followed I would wake up in the middle of the night to the sensation of being tucked into bed.
 It was very comforting until I remembered I lived alone.
 I startled myself awake every time that registered.
 This happened so much that I eventually called a medium and asked her about it.
 She said my dad wanted to apologize.
 I was both happy and sad.
 I was happy that he really did know how difficult he was.
 I was also sad because the opportunity to have a different relationship had passed.